sajithamma/agenticrulebased/whitepaper_story.md

 ### 3.2 The Two-Layer Intelligence

-Our BackAgent operates with two layers of intelligence:
+The BackAgent operates with two layers of intelligence:

 **Primary Agent Layer (LLM-1)**: The decision maker
 - Interprets natural language business rules